daniel-furman/daniel-furman.github.io/content/_index.md

 # <ins>Bio</ins>

-I am a Data Scientist at West Monroe, leading a team of technologists to accelerate high-ROI applications of natural language processing (NLP) in business consulting.
+I am a Data Scientist at West Monroe, leading a team of technologists to accelerate high-ROI applications of natural language processing (NLP) in business consulting. <br><br>

 Proficient with "full stack" Data Science development including data pipelines, applied analytics, data visualization, machine learning, and containerized applications. <br><br>

 My unique skillset brings a mix of software, product, and business know-how.
 These were honed through experience in digital strategy consulting, technology startups, and academic research.
 Going forward, I intend to delve deeper into analytics enablement in commercial settings as well as digital transformation and AI strategy more generally. <br><br>